Thesis

 Arguments for deprecation

-1. Model deprecations are necessary for the cost control
+1. Model deprecations are necessary for cost control

 - Argument: